 3. Turn your garage into a multipurpose space

 You’ll find that after the cleaning and sorting, you’ll have lots of extra space to work with.
+If you think you’ll have more than a few piles of trash to deal with.
+Then renting a dumpster from Ewmdumpsterrental.com might be the easiest way to do it.
 You might want to set aside some space for productivity or entertainment.
 For instance, if you enjoy gardening work, turning an old workbench into a gardening station will allow you more space for plant work.
 You can also invest in a few power tools for a home workshop.
 If you enjoy sports, you can set up bicycle racks and storage bins for sports gear.

 4. Don’t hoard